Abu Bakr: Battle of Uhud

 In 625, he participated in the Battle of Uhud, in which the majority of the Muslims were routed and he himself was wounded.
 Before the battle had begun, his son Abd al-Rahman, at that time still non-Muslim and fighting on the side of the Quraysh, came forward and threw down a challenge for a duel.
 Abu Bakr accepted the challenge but was stopped by Muhammad.
-Later, Abd al-Rahman approached his father and said to him "You were exposed to me as a target, but I turned away from you and did not kill you."
-To this Abu Bakr replied "However, if you had been exposed to me as a target I would not have turned away from you."

 In the second phase of the battle, Khalid ibn al-Walid's cavalry attacked the Muslims from behind, changing a Muslim victory to defeat.
-Many fled from the battlefield, including Abu Bakr.
-However, according to his own account, he was "the first to return".

 Battle of the Trench

 In 627 he participated in the Battle of the Trench and also in the Invasion of Banu Qurayza.
 In the Battle of the Trench, Muhammad divided the ditch into a number of sectors and a contingent was posted to guard each sector.
 One of these contingents was under the command of Abu Bakr.
 The enemy made frequent assaults in an attempt to cross the ditch, all of which were repulsed.
 To commemorate this event a mosque, later known as 'Masjid-i-Siddiq', was constructed at the site where Abu Bakr had repulsed the charges of the enemy.